TheAlgorithms/JavaScript/CONTRIBUTING.md

 An Algorithm is one or more functions (or classes) that:

-- take one or more inputs,
+- take one or more inputs.
-- perform some internal calculations or data manipulations,
+- perform some internal calculations or data manipulations.
-- return one or more outputs,
+- return one or more outputs.
 - have minimal side effects.

 Algorithms should be packaged in a way that would make it easy for readers to put them into larger programs.

 Algorithms should:

-- have intuitive class and function names that make their purpose clear to readers
+- have intuitive class and function names that make their purpose clear to readers.
-- use JavaScript naming conventions and intuitive variable names to ease comprehension
+- use JavaScript naming conventions and intuitive variable names to ease comprehension.
-- be flexible to take different input values
+- be flexible to take different input values.
-- raise JavaScript exceptions (RangeError, etc.) on erroneous input values
+- raise JavaScript exceptions (RangeError, etc.) on erroneous input values.

 Algorithms in this repo should not be how-to examples for existing JavaScript packages.
 Instead, they should perform internal calculations or manipulations to convert input values into different output values.
 Those calculations or